-The Broad Institute of MIT and Harvard is now accepting applications for its second annual Media Boot Camp, Biomedicine in the 21st Century: Where are we headed and how will we get there?
+The Broad Institute of MIT and Harvard is now accepting applications for its third annual Media Boot Camp, Biomedicine in the 21st Century: Where are we headed and how will we get there?

-This program will bring together health/science journalists and faculty from the Broad Institute, Massachusetts Institute of Technology, Harvard Medical School, and Harvard’s teaching hospitals for a two-day event exploring how the latest advances in genomics are currently transforming biomedicine in ways that were unimaginable as recently as five years ago.
-Ahead-of-the-curve journalists will engage with ahead-of-the-curve scientists to imagine possible future storylines and build relationships.
+This program will bring science/health journalists together with faculty from the Broad Institute, Massachusetts Institute of Technology, Harvard University, and Harvard’s teaching hospitals for a two-day event exploring how the latest advances in genomics are transforming biomedicine in ways that were unimaginable less than a decade ago.
+Journalists will explore possible future storylines, gain fundamental background knowledge, and build relationships with researchers.
 The program format will include presentations, discussions, and lab tours.

 Boot Camp Topics:

 - Advances in gene editing technologies.
 The CRISPR toolbox continues to expand as new techniques are developed to edit genes, detect emerging diseases and pathogens, and more.
 Researchers will describe how the rapid development of gene editing has accelerated research and created opportunities to develop precision therapies for many diseases.
 They will also discuss emerging ethical issues surrounding the technology.

 - The Human Cell Atlas, a global consortium utilizing cutting-edge sequencing and data-analysis technologies to characterize every single cell type in the human body.
 Researchers will explain how the scope and ambition of this endeavor surpasses that of the Human Genome Project.

 - As the sheer volume of biomedical data amasses at a staggering rate, new data-science tools such as artificial intelligence and machine learning are reshaping how biologists and computer scientists collaborate.
 Researchers will describe the new intellectual approaches, experimental strategies, and emerging platforms that are transforming biology into an information science.